-Office logs contain a variety of different types of data.
+Office logs contain various different types of data.
 The following are examples of the data that ULS logs may contain:

-- Error codes for issues encountered during use of the product - Button clicks and other pieces of data about app usage - Performance data about the app and/or particular features within the app - General location information about where the user's computer is (e.g. country / region, state, and city, derived from the IP address), but not precise geo location. - Basic metadata about the browser, e.g. browser name and version, and the computer, e.g. OS type and version - Error messages from the document host (e.g. OneDrive, SharePoint, Exchange) - Information about processes internal to the app, unrelated to any action the user has taken
+- Error codes for issues encountered during use of the product - Button clicks and other pieces of data about app usage - Performance data about the app and/or particular features within the app - General location information about where the user's computer is (for example, country / region, state, and city, derived from the IP address), but not precise geo location. - Basic metadata about the browser, for example, browser name and version, and the computer, for example, OS type and version - Error messages from the document host (for example, OneDrive, SharePoint, Exchange) - Information about processes internal to the app, unrelated to any action the user has taken